igarciaespantaleon/data-harvesting-project/README.md

 The second part of the project consists of the analysis of the scraped data through visualization.
 This includes a thorough cleaning and processing of the generated data tables.
 The plots and maps are displayed on a shiny app that allows interactivity.

-Required Packages
+Required Packages:

-library(RSelenium)    # Web automation and dynamic web scraping library(tidyverse)    # Data manipulation, cleaning, and transformation library(rvest)        # Static web scraping (if needed) library(writexl)      # Exporting processed data to Excel/CSV
+library(RSelenium)    # Web automation and dynamic web scraping

+library(tidyverse)    # Data manipulation, cleaning, and transformation

+library(rvest)        # Static web scraping (if needed)

+library(writexl)      # Exporting processed data to Excel/CSV

+Authors:

+Rocío Galeote Ramírez and Irene García-Espantaleón Artal.

-Installation and Setup
+# Installation and Setup

 ## 1. Install Software